 NAMI - National Alliance on Mental Illness

-Dr. Jill currently serves as the president of her local NAMI affiliate, NAMI Greater Bloomington Area.
+Dr. Jill currently serves as the President Emeritus of her local NAMI affiliate, NAMI Greater Bloomington Area.